phoenixthrush/AniWorld-Downloader/README.md

 ### Example 5: Download with Specific Provider and Language

-Download an episode using the VOE provider with English subtitles:
+To download an episode using the VOE provider with English subtitles:

 ```shell
 aniworld --episode https://aniworld.to/anime/stream/demon-slayer-kimetsu-no-yaiba/staffel-1/episode-1 --provider VOE --language "English Sub"
 ```

-### Example 6: Use Episode File
+### Example 6: Use an Episode File

-test.txt
+You can download episodes listed in a text file.
+Here’s an example of what the text file (`test.txt`) should look like:

 ```
 # The whole anime
 https://aniworld.to/anime/stream/alya-sometimes-hides-her-feelings-in-russian